Skyhawkbotics/firstdocs/CONTRIBUTING.md

 Once you have made your changes, we will review them, and if they pass, we will merge your pull request and it will soon become part of the documentation.

+## Creat a New Page
+1. Go to `source/docs` folder in GitHub.
+2. Open the appropriate folder based on the topic of your new page.
+3. Create a new `.md` file.
+4. Title your file:
+   1. On line 1, put `# ` in front of your page title.
+5. Populate your file with the information you wish to add.
+6. Once you are done, click the green "Commit changes" button.
+7. Optional: If you feel inclined to make your page visible, you may do so.
+Otherwise, skip this step and we can do this for you.
+   1. Open `source/mkdocs.yml`.
+   2. Locate the `nav` property (this is located at the top).
+   3. Add the path to your file in the appropriate location.
+   4. Once you are done, click the green "Commit changes" button.
+8. Follow GitHub's instructions to create a pull request for your changes.
+For this type of change, set the target branch to `content`.

 ## Adding Your Team Page

 1. Go to `source/docs/teams` folder in GitHub.